r-lib/styler/CONTRIBUTING.md

   `{precommit}` [README.md](https://github.com/lorenzwalthert/precommit)
-  on how to install the pre-commit framework and the R package on your system and then run `precommit::use_precommit()` to make sure the hooks are activated in your local styler clone.
+  on how to install the pre-commit framework and the R package on your system and then run `precommit::use_precommit()` to make sure the hooks are activated in your local {styler} clone.
 If you skip a hook, describe why in the PR.

 ## How to dive in and understanding the source code